 Shipping creates 17% of global C02 emissions.
 Therefore, shipping products over long distances is not compatible with sustainability.
 All tropical hardwood needs to be transported 8500 miles on a container ship powered by diesel, creating carbon emissions.
 There is not even the caveat that tropical hardwood is lightweight or small, like clothing or toys.
 In fact, one of the reasons tropical hardwoods are popular is that they are very dense and therefore, very strong.
 Of course, this does not improve the C02 emissions created during transport.

 Another sustainability problem created by felling old growth trees is that the growth period is approximately 3 times longer than the lifespan.
-A Iroko tree may take 150 years to fully grow, but the lifespan of a Iroko bench even in a relatively protected outdoor environment is around 50 years.
+A Iroko tree may take 150 years to fully grow, but the lifespan of a Iroko bench is around 50 years.

 Nothing is wrong with FSC, PEFC and UKTR certification.
 In fact, these schemes fulfil a vital global need in protecting forests and the communities that rely on them.
 However, all we are trying to highlight is that just because a timber carries the FSC stamp, it does not magically become sustainable.
 There are other factors that make tropical hardwood unsustainable no matter how well managed the forests are.

-It is important to remember that tropical hardwood typically comes from less well-developed countries where the penalties for breaching environmental regulations are not so harshly implemented.
-Although we like to give timber certification bodies the benefit of the doubt that timber that carries their stamp does not flout environmental regulations, there are documented examples of this happening worldwide and it is not beyond the realms of imagination.
+It is important to remember that tropical hardwood typically comes from less well-developed countries.
+In these countries, the penalties for breaching environmental regulations are not so harshly implemented.
+We like to give timber certification bodies the benefit of the doubt that timber that carries their stamp does not flout environmental regulations.
+However, there are documented examples of this happening worldwide and it is not beyond the realms of imagination.

 Also, some environmental groups brand timber certification schemes ‘fraudulent labelling’.
 Of course, the schemes disagree and trumpet the ‘sustainable practises’ they implement.
-The consensus is that although they are not ideal, they are much better at protecting forests than destructive slash and burn logging.
+The consensus is that although they are not ideal, they are much better at protecting forests than illegal logging.

-We are not forestry management experts, so we will not give our opinion, but we have done research into which schemes are best.
+We are not forestry management experts but we have done some research into which schemes are best.
 Read our blog here for full details, but FSC is a legitimate scheme with real benefits for the forests and communities.
 PEFC seems good but is dogged by claims of greenwashing and being a certification for logging created by the logging industry.
 EUTR/UKTR is a different model in that it is government regulation rather than an independent body.
 Therefore, all timber in the UK should adhere to UKTR regulation and suppliers and timber merchants should be able to provide full chain of custodies for sustainable timber tracking.

 While there are no direct replacements for tropical hardwood in terms of characteristics, there are plenty of other options that are just as good, if not better, as long they are used on the right schemes and you are aware of common pitfalls.